sntioudis/papreca/documentation/commands.md

 in the full neighbor list of the parent atom (i.e., the atom on which the bond-breaking was discovered).
 Note that, %PAPRECA will not check if the provided catalyzing atom type is valid (i.e., exists in your simulation and has been defined in the LAMMPS input file).
 Also, note that the bond-breaking probabilities will be influenced by any settings related to the building and updating of the neighbor lists.
 For example, if your pair_style cutoff is too small, then fewer "catalyzing" types will be in the neighborhood of the parent atom.

+When the limit keyword is used, bond-breaking events are only valid if the current distance between bonded atoms obeys the following inequality: (1-length_perc) * length_equil <= (1+length_perc) * length_equil.
+Careful, to avoid bond-missing errors it is suggested that the length_equil variable is set to the equilibrium bond length as defined in the LAMMPS input file.

 > **Note 1:**
 > In the current version each pair of atom types (e.g., type 1 and type 2) and their corresponding bond (e.g., bond type 5 for atom types 1 and 2) are allowed to be associated with only one predefined bond-breaking template.